 How to Pack for Moving House

-Packing is the biggest headache inducing activity and takes up the majority of time, as all tips on packing and moving house will advice.
+Packing is the biggest headache inducing activity and takes up the majority of the time, as all tips on packing and moving house will advise.
 When it comes to packing furniture, it’s important to get all needed materials (and make sure they’re not low-quality) and pack in waves.

 - Start a week before moving day with items you won’t be using the last week before the move.

 - Try to coordinate the amount of food you have in the fridge – it has to finish exactly one day before the move, so it can be empty on the next and not force you to throw away perfectly good products.

 - Pack boxes by room and not by item.

 - Label boxes for each room to make unpacking easier.